eagle-io/docs/source/topics/nodes/index.rst

 	|

+|icon-reportsource| Report Source
+	:ref:`Report Sources <node-configuration-reportsource>` generate PDF reports and can be scheduled for delivery to subscribed users and groups via email.

+.. only:: not latex

+	|

 |icon-point-number-range| Number Parameter
 	Number :ref:`Parameters <node-configuration-parameter>` store historic time series data in numeric format.
 By default they display the current or historic value(s).
 	Parameters are managed by and are always contained in Data Sources.